Juan María Solare: Pianist

 His first professional recording as a pianist was in July 2006 in Geneva: together with the Saxophonist Eduardo Kohan he recorded the CD Tango Nómade.

 His first solo cd appeared in January 2010: Tango Monologues.
 Recording ("digital only" versions, as EP) of his pieces "Acuarelas junto al río inmóvil" (2014), "Aphorismen" (2014), and "Sechs kleine Klavierstücke" von Arnold Schönberg (2014).
+Since then, his recordings achieved over 25 millions streams on Spotify alone.